Top 5 Escape-Proof Maine Coon Harnesses

 Use a soft tape measure, to measure your Maine Coon cat.

-Alternatively, find a piece of string that isn’t going to stretch as you wrap it around your cat’s muscular body.
-Then measure the string against a ruler, afterward.
+Alternatively, find a piece of string that will not stretch as you wrap it around your cat’s muscular body.
+Then, measure the string against a ruler.

 2. Ensure Your Cat Is Standing Up